Computational-Biology-TUe/MISICalculator.jl/README.md

 <img src="assets/Run_MISI.PNG" width="700" height="400">

 > [!IMPORTANT]
-> Make sure your input file is an Excel file that is formatted in the same way as the example file: `sample.xlsx`.
+> Make sure your input file is an Excel file that is formatted in the same way as the example file: `Sample_Data.xlsx`.

 ## References
 [^1]: O’Donovan, S. D. et al. Improved quantification of muscle insulin sensitivity using oral glucose tolerance test data: the MISI Calculator.
 Sci Rep 9, 9388 (2019).